nomyfan/patch-package-py/README.md

 - Stores patch files in a `patches/` directory in your project root
 - Patch files are named using the format: `<package-name>+<version>.patch`

+## Using with poetry

+- detect the environment path using `poetry show -v`
+- use the -e / --env-path option for patch and/or apply.

 ## Requirements

 - Python ≥ 3.9
 - `uv` package manager
 - `git` version control system
 - `patch` utility (typically pre-installed on Unix-like systems)
+  - for windows you can install
+    - using chocolatey: `choco install patch`
+    - using winget `winget install --id=GnuWin32.Patch  -e`
+    - or it might be packed with cygwin.

 ## License